 Laughter for example is derived through lively activities such as a comedy show or reading a well-told story.

-The release of endorphins follows a stretch of running down the road which triggers a sense of euphoria, good enough to make you forget your stresses, anxiety, and pain.
+This is good enough to make you forget your stresses, anxiety, and pain.

-Dopamine is a ‘feel-good’ hormone of pleasure and works as a neurotransmitter of anticipation and curiosity.
+Dopamine is a complex ‘feel-good’ hormone of pleasure and works as a neurotransmitter of anticipation and curiosity.
 It is a crucial motivational factor towards achieving set goals, desires, and wants.

 No wonder employers manipulate dopamine in employees for purposes of motivation, alertness, and focus.